vincentdchan/node-xattr/README.md

 # What's xattr

-> The xattr command can be used to display, modify or remove the extended attributes of one or more files, including directories and symbolic links.
-Extended
-> attributes are arbitrary metadata stored with a file, but separate from the filesystem attributes (such as modification time or file size).
-The metadata is
-> often a null-terminated UTF-8 string, but can also be arbitrary binary data.
+> Extended attributes are arbitrary metadata stored with a file, but separate from the filesystem attributes (such as modification time or file size).
+The metadata is often a null-terminated UTF-8 string, but can also be arbitrary binary data.

-> One or more files may be specified on the command line.
-For the first two forms of the command, when there are more than one file, the file name is displayed

-> along with the actual results.
-When only one file is specified, the display of the file name is usually suppressed (unless the -v option described below, is also specified).

 # Install

 ```sh
 $ yarn add node-xattr
 ```

+# When to use the sync version

+Technically, the sync version would be a little faster.
+Because the async version waits for a queue to schedule.
+Also, it's realtime.
+The disadvantage of the sync version is that it will probably block the process.
+So DO NOT use sync version in some UI process(such as the renderer process of Electron).
+The best scenario to use sync version is in background worker/process/thread.

 # setxattr